top of page

 • experience a constant sense of self-purpose and well-being

 The Schinarakis method puts an emphasis on the all-round student’s development.
-The Schinarakis' students are equipped with the skills, tools, and experiences needed to maximize the quality of their knowledge and thinking.
+Students are equipped with the skills, tools, and experiences needed to maximize the quality of their knowledge and thinking.

 In the Schinarakis method, the students are urged to: